u950/ipcsections/README.md

 ## Contributing

 We appreciate contributions to enhance the IPC App's functionality and accuracy.
-If you find any discrepancies or have ideas for improvements, please refer to our [contribution guidelines](CONTRIBUTING.md).

 ## Disclaimer